rlugojr/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td> weekday </td> <td align="right">  45 </td> <td align="right"> 1.80 </td> </tr>
    </table>

-Plot using "lattice" to match example
+Plot using "lattice" to create a visualization with facets, one over the other for simple visual comparison.

 ```r